Everyone must get a slice of Irish Halloween barmbrack to see what the future holds – weddings, spinsterhood, or poverty!? Fun.

 Sift the cinnamon with the flour into a bowl.
 Make a well in the center and pour the yeast and liquid mixture into it.
 Sprinkle a little flour over the liquid and leave it in a warm place for 20 minutes until the yeast froths up.

 Add in the remainder of the liquid and mix the whole lot into a dough.
 Turn it out onto a floured board, sprinkle with the sugar, raisins, currants, and chopped peel, and knead them into the dough.

-Put the dough into a butter-greased large bowl, cover with cling wrap and leave in a warm place until doubled in size.
+Put the dough into a butter-greased large bowl, cover it with cling wrap and leave in a warm place until doubled in size.

-Knead it back again and then shape into your greased bread tin.
+Knead it back again and then shape it into your greased bread tin.
 Brush the top with melted butter and cover until doubled in bulk again.